shakacode/bootstrap-loader/README.md

 Default: `false`

-Extract styles to stand-alone css file using `extract-text-webpack-plugin` lower than 2.0.0.
+Extract styles to stand-alone css file using `extract-text-webpack-plugin` 2.0.0-beta or higher.
 See [extract-text-plugin](https://github.com/webpack/extract-text-webpack-plugin) for more details.

 ```yaml
 extractStyles: false